 A second meta-analysis examined four trials with 335 patients who were assigned to either erythromycin or a control group .
 The meta-analysis found that patients who received erythromycin were significantly more likely to have an empty stomach at the time of endoscopy compared with patients in the control group (69 versus 37 percent).
 Patients treated with erythromycin also had significant reductions in the need for second endoscopy, volume of blood transfused, and length of hospital stay.
 Finally, there was a trend toward shorter endoscopic procedure times and decreased mortality for patients treated with erythromycin.

-Somatostatin and its analogs — Somatostatin, or its analog octreotide, is used in the treatment of variceal bleeding and may also reduce the risk of bleeding due to nonvariceal causes.
+Vasoactive medications — Somatostatin, its analog octreotide, and terlipressin (not available in the United States) are used in the treatment of variceal bleeding and may also reduce the risk of bleeding due to nonvariceal causes.
 In patients with suspected variceal bleeding, octreotide is given as an intravenous bolus of 20 to 50 mcg, followed by a continuous infusion at a rate of 25 to 50 mcg per hour.
-(See "Treatment of active variceal hemorrhage", section on 'Somatostatin and its analogs'.)
+(See "Methods to achieve hemostasis in patients with acute variceal hemorrhage", section on 'Somatostatin and its analogs'.)

 Octreotide is not recommended for routine use in patients with acute nonvariceal upper GI bleeding, but it can be used as adjunctive therapy in some cases.
 Its role is generally limited to settings in which endoscopy is unavailable or as a means to help stabilize patients before definitive therapy can be performed.
 (See "Overview of the treatment of bleeding peptic ulcers", section on 'Somatostatin and octreotide'.)